Fuuulkrum7/SpendYourMoney/README.md

 )
 ```

-As you can see, it is permitted not to write something in all fields, it is allowed to fill only that variables, that you
+As you can see, it is permitted not to write something in each field, it is allowed to fill only that variables, that you
 know. __WARNING__.
 If now only name of security, program will always try to find it in internet, because at this moment
 we have some problems with python, which interprets some strings with `f"LIKE %{name}%"`.
 We'll fix this problem soon.